mbaumer/us_hep_funding/docs/_states/MD.md

 <a name="MD-08"></a>
 [Back to top](#top)
 ## MD-08 -- Rep. Jamie Raskin (D)
+### Committees
+Jamie Raskin is not on any of our key committees

 ### HEP Grants
 ```
 This district received no SC HEP grants from 2012-2016